DARPA-ASKEM/terarium-docs/docs/datasets/index.md

     - [Configure model](../config-and-intervention/configure-model.md)
       Use the dataset to extract initial values and parameters for the condition you want to test.
     - [Validate configuration](../config-and-intervention/validate-model-configuration.md)
-      Use the dataset to validate a configuration
+      Use the dataset to validate a configuration.

 -   __Simulation__